metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/cad/cad_concepts.rst

 which can be constrained in OpenMETA to the datums of other connected components to generate an assembly.
 By expressing these constraints in OpenMETA on these connection points, instead of relative-position offsets, a complex component can be automatically composed out of other simpler components using fixed and/or partially constrained joints.

 Preparing CAD Files
 ~~~~~~~~~~~~~~~~~~~

-Each part that is used in an OpenMETA model first needs to be prepared in the
+Each part that is used in an OpenMETA project first needs to be prepared in the
 native CAD environment. *Datums* that will be used for constraints as well as
 any *Parameters* that will be used to adjust the dimensions of the part in OpenMETA
 need to be added at this time.